Sivasubramaniama/testapp/testapp/docs/requirement/localScreen_readme.md

 	 All Operation should be storing the data into localStorage of browser
 ##3) Detail Screen
-	A Screen to display the Item Name, Detail Name and Parent Name A Webservice call to remoteService to fetch the Detail & Parent if Detail & Parent available
+	A Screen to display the Item Name, Detail Name and Parent Name [X] A Webservice call to remoteService to fetch the Detail & Parent if Detail & Parent available
 			display in a table
-		else
-			call Webservice to insert the items

 ##4) Admin Screen:
 	A Screen to enter Detail & parent records